Coinbase Phone Screen Interview: What It Tests and How to Pass

 - Basic DP: coin change, subsets, climbing stairs

-For the live screen specifically, practice explaining your code out loud as you write it.
+For the live screen, practice explaining your code out loud as you write it.
 Record yourself if you have to.
-The silence habit is harder to break than the algorithm gap.
-Most candidates fix the algorithm gap first and never get to the silence.
+The silence habit is harder to break than the algorithm gap, and most candidates never get to it.

 For the recruiter screen, spend 30 minutes on Coinbase's engineering blog and their public mission statement.
-Know what they are building and why it matters.
-This takes 30 minutes and it is one of the highest-ROI prep activities on the list.
+Highest-ROI prep on the list.

 Further Reading